DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-patrickramos/README.md

     - (show that q is true, because p implies q)
   - Proof by Contradiction
     - (assume not p is true, show that 1 ends up in a contradiction)
+  - Proof by Equivalence
+    - (show that p impyling q and q implying p is true)

+##Week 4:

+- I learned how to use counterexamples and apply then in proving.

+- Mathematical Induction:
+  - First Step: Substitution (Basis)
+  - Second Step: Direct Proof (Inductive)

+- I learned the importance of Summation which is basically providing the equation for a pattern.
+- I also learned the function of Recursive and its algorithm.